mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 The reason of this behavior is that the gradient at a cliff adapts only to the direction of the steepest descent when it moves forward and it disregards the optimal step size. <br />

 **Mitigation Technique.**
-A mitigation technique for this unwanted behavior is to use “Gradient Clipping Heuristic” that reduces the step size to prohibit the gradient to jump over the cliff region.
+A mitigation technique for this unwanted behavior is to use *Gradient Clipping Heuristic* that reduces the step size to prohibit the gradient to jump over the cliff region.

 #### Long-Term Dependencies